What is a Control and Valve Installer and Repairer?

 Control and Valve Installers and Repairers who work in North Dakota, Connecticut, or Wisconsin, make the highest salaries.

-Below is a list of the median annual salaries for Control and Valve Installers and Repairers in different U.S. states.
+How much do Control and Valve Installers and Repairers make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools do Control and Valve Installers and Repairers Use?
+What Tools & Technology do Control and Valve Installers and Repairers Use?